NorthernTempest/player_campaigns/war-in-digital-dreams/poppy-brent-backstory.md

 "That *may* be true.
 I recommend you wait to see the police first.
 They may ask you to identify the bodies."

 The police came.
 They came with pictures.
-One of those pictures was of the dead body of her father.
+One of those pictures was of the hefty man.
+He seemed older than Poppy had imagined him.
+Another of the pictures was of the dead body of her father.
 She cried and didn't stop for half an hour.

 ## Recovery and Review